quildtide/Reckoner-Client-for-PA/README.md

 ## Current Features
 - Displays estimated ratings for all players in a lobby based off of specific game mode.

+## Temporarily Removed Features
-- Displays estimated total team ratings for all teams in a lobby.
+- No longer displays estimated total team ratings for all teams in a lobby.
-- Displays estimated win chances for all teams in a lobby.
+- No longer displays estimated win chances for all teams in a lobby.

 ## "Bugs" that will likely never be addressed
 - Will fail to identify a player on a local/dedicated server if they change their name without restarting their client

-## Current limitations
-- Ratings update at maximum once a second, and only if the amount of teams or amount of empty slots have changed.
-    - If a player goes to spectator and comes back within the 1 second interval, this is enough to cause ratings to be recalculated
-- AI personality (Normal, Hard, Q-Uber, etc) changes do not trigger a recalculation.
-- Ratings will sometimes be calculated for strange intermediate modes (such as 4v4v1 as a third team is being added).

 ## The Reckoner Rating System

 The Reckoner Rating System is a semi-parametric bayesian system designed to estimate players' skill levels in games where players of vastly differing skill levels often encounter each other.

-More info will eventually be found at https://github.com/Thalassocracy/Reckoner.jl, which is a repository containing a Julia-based framework for defining arbitrary Reckoner-based systems.
+More info will eventually be found at https://github.com/quildtide/Reckoner.jl, which is a repository containing a Julia-based framework for defining arbitrary Reckoner-based systems.

 Reckoner.jl will eventually be documented further.